-The Buddha heard some of his disciples discussing how Sariputta had eaten this woman’s simple food and rescued her from poverty, and he told them this story so they knew he himself had helped an elderly woman in the past.
+The Buddha heard some of his disciples discussing how Sariputta had eaten this woman’s simple food and rescued her from poverty, and he told them this story so they knew that he himself had helped an elderly woman in the past.

 The king was an earlier birth of Ananda, another of the Buddha’s top disciples.